Saga of the Greenlanders: Freydis's expedition

 Once Freydis returns home, her cold, wet feet awake her husband, Thorvard.
 He asks where she has been, and she spins a tale much different from the actual events that have taken place.
 She says that she offered to buy the brother's ship, but they became angry and struck her.
 Freydis then threatens divorce until Thorvard agrees to avenge her.

 Thorvard takes his men and begins tying up all the men from the other camp in a sneak attack while they are still sleeping.
 Freydis has each man killed on the spot if they belong to Finnbogi and Helgi's crew.
 Soon, only the 5 women are left alive, but no man dares to kill them.
 In response Freydis says, "Hand me an axe."
 She makes quick work of slaying the women and is very pleased with how well her morning has gone.
 She tells all involved that anyone who speaks a word of the events will be killed.
 The plan is to say that the brothers chose to stay behind in Vinland when Freydis returns to Greenland.

 Once back home, Freydis returns to the farm and ensures that her crew is well rewarded for the trip to Vinland in order to keep them quiet about her dastardly deeds.
 Nevertheless, Leif eventually catches wind of what has happened and gets furious.
 He predicts "that their descendants will not get on well in this world."

 End of the saga

 Karlsefni has made a good profit of his journeys west.
 He later settles in Iceland with his wife and son, and their descendants include some of the earliest Icelandic bishops.
 The saga ends with what seems to be an attempt to establish its credibility: "Karlsefni has accurately related to all men the occurrences on all these voyages, of which somewhat is now recited here."

 Composition

 The Saga of the Greenlanders is the name given to the combination of two separate short stories (known as þættir), which are interpolated into the Saga of Óláfr Tryggvason as found in the Flateyjarbók manuscript.
-These two tales, the Tale of Eric the Red (Eiríks þáttr rauða) and the Tale of the Greenlanders (Grœnlendinga þáttr (I)), are separated by more than fifty columns in the original manuscript, but are commonly combined together and translated as one saga.
+These two tales, the Tale of Eric the Red (Eiríks þáttr rauða) and the Tale of the Greenlanders (Grœnlendinga þáttr (I)), are separated by more than fifty columns in the original manuscript, but are commonly combined and translated as one saga.